It's in Our Hands

-"It's in Our Hands" is a song by Icelandic recording artist and songwriter Björk, released as the first and only single from her first greatest hits album Greatest Hits (2002).
-Like her previous work, the song was written by her and co-produced by her along with Matmos.
-Musically, "It's in Our Hands" is an electronic song that is influenced by glitch music, abstract sounds, ambient and synthpop.
+"It's in Our Hands" is a song by Icelandic singer Björk, released as the first and only single from her first greatest hits album Greatest Hits (2002).
+She wrote and co-produced it with Matmos.
 The song received favorable reviews from many music critics and reached number 37 in the United Kingdom.

 Composition

 "It's in Our Hands" is mostly distinctive for its usage of "bubbling keyboards and clicks."
 The song relies heavily on a sample taken from Gigi Masin's song "Clouds" from the album Les Nouvelles Musiques De Chambre (1989).

 PopMatters's Kila Packett said that in the song "Björk's distinctly broken voice dances nakedly across the canvas like a newborn child—virginal and sensually full of life.
 Beautifully chimed ticks, scratches, clangs and lush melodic vibrations support her breathy voice.
 With layers and layers of nicely timed loops, rings, and jingles she has concocted a stereophonic world of audible feasting."